manjot4/ttfs-linear-regions/README.md

 ## Full and fast configurations

-The full paper-scale experiments can be computationally expensive.
-The experiment notebooks therefore also provide a fast mode that reduces the number of seeds, architectures, trajectories, and/or trajectory samples.
+The experiment notebooks also provide a fast mode that reduces the number of seeds, architectures, trajectories, and/or trajectory samples.

 Fast mode is intended only as a quick end-to-end check of the installation and